 1. Make sure your appliances work

-This may seem obvious, but having appliances that don’t work properly or don’t work properly can cause major money losses.
-If you make sure your appliances are up and running, you can rest assured that – when plugged, the energy consumed by them will be worth it.
+This may seem obvious, but having appliances that don’t work at all, or just don’t work properly can cause you major money losses.
+If you make sure your appliances are up and running you can rest assured that – when plugged, the energy consumed by them will be worth it.

 2. Try to shop energy star rated appliances

 The truth is if you want to start saving energy, buying appliances with the ENERGY STAR® label is your fast track – and no, this is not paid advertising.
 Replacing older, less efficient appliances with newer, more efficient ones can be a good investment to save you thousands in the long run.
 You’ll not only save energy (and money), but you’ll also save the hassle of having to rush out and replace a dead unit in the short term.